nuoxoxo/pythonchallenge-in-go/README.md

 level | keyword
 ----- | -----------
 31| _kohsamui:thailand - (currently working on)_
+|| knew the answer now but handling images may be tricky in Go
 30| _grandpa_
 29| _yankeedoodle_
 28| _green\|grin.html - guido_